 Choosing a Medicare Advantage plan can feel like a huge task, but breaking it down makes it much more manageable.
 When you look at a plan, it’s easy to get distracted by one attractive feature, like a low premium.
 But the best plan for you is one that fits your total health and financial picture.
 By looking closely at these seven key areas for every single plan you consider, you can feel confident that you’re making a well-rounded decision that truly serves your needs.

-1. Check the Monthly Premium
+1. What’s the Monthly Premium?

 The monthly premium is the fixed amount you’ll pay each month to keep your plan active.
 You’ll see many plans advertised with a $0 monthly premium, which is definitely eye-catching.
 While that’s a great starting point, it isn’t the whole story.
 A plan with a $0 premium might have higher copayments or a larger deductible.
 Think of the premium as just one piece of the financial puzzle.
 It’s important to balance this upfront cost with the other expenses you might face throughout the year to understand the plan’s true overall cost.

-2. Review Deductibles and Copayments
+2. What Are the Deductibles and Copays?

 Next, look at the costs you pay when you actually use your insurance.
 The deductible is the amount you have to pay for your medical care before your plan starts to pay its share.
 After you’ve met your deductible, you’ll typically pay a copayment—a flat fee, like $25—for doctor visits or a specialist appointment.
 These costs can add up quickly, especially if you need regular care.
 Take a moment to think about how often you visit the doctor or a specialist.
 A plan with a slightly higher premium but lower copayments might save you more money in the long run if you expect to need more frequent medical services.

-3. Find the Out-of-Pocket Maximum
+3. What’s the Out-of-Pocket Maximum?

 This is your financial safety net.
 The out-of-pocket maximum is the absolute most you will have to pay for covered medical services in a calendar year.
 Once you hit this limit, your plan pays 100% for covered services for the rest of the year.
 This number is incredibly important because it protects you from catastrophic costs in case of a serious illness or unexpected injury.
 Every plan has a different out-of-pocket maximum, so be sure to find this number and consider if it’s a comfortable amount for your budget.
 It provides crucial financial protection and peace of mind.

-4. Confirm Your Prescriptions Are Covered
+4. Are Your Prescriptions Covered?

 Don’t ever assume your medications will be covered.
 Every Medicare Advantage plan that includes drug coverage has a list of covered drugs, called a formulary.
 Before you enroll, make a list of all your current prescriptions and their dosages.
 Use the official Medicare Plan Finder tool to enter your medications and see exactly how each plan covers them.
 Pay attention to which “tier” your drugs are on, as this will determine your copay amount.
 Ensuring your medications are on the formulary and affordable is one of the most important steps you can take to avoid surprise costs later.